FESOM/fesom2_doc/doc/getting_started/getting_started.rst

 Running mesh partitioner
 ------------------------

-You have to do this step only if your mesh does not have partitioning for the desired number of CPUs yet.
+You have to do this step only if your mesh does not have partitioning for the desired number of cores yet.
 You can understand if the partitioning exists by the presence of the ``dist_XXXX`` folder(s) in your mesh folder, where XXX is the number of CPUs.
 If the folder contains files with partitioning, you can just skip this step.

-Partitioning is going to split your mesh into pieces that correspond to the number of CPUs you going to request.
-Now FESOM2 scales until 300 nodes per CPU, further increase in the amount of CPU will probably have relatively small effect.
+Partitioning is going to split your mesh into pieces that correspond to the number of cores you going to request.
+Now FESOM2 scales until 300 vertices per core, further increase in the amount of cores will probably have relatively small effect.

-In order to tell the partitioner how many CPUs you need the partitioning for, one has to edit ``&machine`` section in the ``namelist.config`` file (see also :ref:`chap_general_configuration`).
+In order to tell the partitioner how many cores you need the partitioning for, one has to edit ``&machine`` section in the ``namelist.config`` file (see also :ref:`chap_general_configuration`).
 There are two options: ``n_levels`` and ``n_part``.
 FESOM mesh can be partitioned with use of several hierarchy levels and ``n_levels`` define the number of levels while ``n_part`` the number of partitions on each hierarchy level.
-The simplest case is to use one level and ``n_part`` just equal to the number of CPUs and we recoment to use it at the beggining:
+The simplest case is to use one level and ``n_part`` just equal to the number of cores and we recoment to use it at the beggining:

 ::